Mike Torrez: Coaching career

 In 2009, Torrez became a pitching coach for the Newark Bears of the independent Atlantic League of Professional Baseball.
 His pitchers posted a 5.36 ERA that year, but Newark made it to the Atlantic League's championship round.
-The team managed only a 53–86 record in 2010, however, and switched to the Canadian-American League for the 2011 season.
+The team managed only a 53–86 record in 2010, however, and switched to the Can–Am League for the 2011 season.
 New owner Thomas Cetnar named Torrez his General Manager for the 2011 campaign.
 The team was sold again midway through the season, and Torrez was fired in July over disputes about promotions the new owners wanted to hold, including a reality TV series.
 At the time he was dismissed, Torrez claimed he was owed $60,000; the salary dispute had still not been settled five years later.

 Pitching style

 Torrez's fastball was his main pitch.
 He also threw a slider, which became a key complement to the fastball during the 1972 campaign.
 Hank Aaron said of it that year, "I don't recall seeing Torrez throw a slider in the years he was with St. Louis.
 He's came up with a good one."
 In 1980, he tried to be more of a breaking ball pitcher, but Houk encouraged him to return to throwing the fastball more consistently in 1981, as that was his strength.
 Six times during his career, he walked 100 or more batters, and three times he led the league in this statistic.
 In eight of his 18 years, he had more walks than strikeouts, though six of these were in his first nine seasons.
 Though Torrez ranks 130th all-time among major leaguers in innings pitched (3043 2/3), he ranks 23rd all-time with 1,371 walks.
 He is also 98th with 103 wild pitches.